Where to Stay in Honiara

 Insider tip: Carry small denominations of the local currency (Solomon Islands Dollar - SBD) as many smaller vendors and market stalls do not have change for larger bills, and credit card facilities are rare outside of major hotels and a few businesses.

-Safety in Honiara
+Stay in Central Honiara

 ModerateSolo Female Travel